-Renters Alliance has also represented tenant interests in discussions around affordable housing.
+Renters Alliance has also represented tenant interests in meetings with city officials and we are active in policy discussions around affordable housing.
 Please let the Alliance know about your concerns.
 Renters Alliance will be counting on you in the months ahead as the city makes significant changes in our rent stabilization law.
-Please get involved!